storsletten/easy-install-script-generator/readme.md

-# Easy Winget Script Generator
+# Easy Install Script Generator

 The goal of this project is to make it easy and convenient for any user to install/update popular apps on modern versions of Windows.